 “One really interesting piece [in my fieldwork] was the persistence with which this activists and community organizers are thinking about the displacement potential of green infrastructure if we don’t design our housing and think of these things as systems,” said Bozuwa.
 “And that is a reason why the Verde model is so compelling.”

 Bozuwa and the Democracy Collaborative were attracted to green infrastructure as a route to long-term, community-led climate resilience.
-She is hopeful that Green infrastructure will continue to be put in place in cities around the United States.
-Green infrastructure projects are already around the country in cities like Seattle, Washington DC, Oakland, Calif., Buffalo, New York, and others.
+She is hopeful that green infrastructure will continue to be put in place in cities around the United States.
+Green infrastructure projects are already around the country in cities like Seattle, Washington DC, Oakland, California, Buffalo, New York, and others.